UncashedBitcoins/GameOfLife/README.md

-# WhyDidYouMakeMeLive
+# Co~~nor~~way's Game of Life

-A poor implementation of conway's game of life.
+A basic implemenation of the game of life using HTML5 Canvas